Bartholomewbd/bggradient/README.md

-# bggradient
-A background Gradient generator
+# A background Gradient Generator

 Created a Background Gradient Generator in the Zero To Master Web Developer course.